Nikolai Gumilev: Early life and poems

 Gumilev married Anna Akhmatova on April 25, 1910.
 He dedicated some of his poems to her.
 On September 18, 1912, their child Lev was born.
 He would eventually become an influential and controversial historian.

 Travel to Africa

-Like Flaubert and Rimbaud before him, but inspired by exploits of Alexander Bulatovich and Nikolay Leontiev, Gumilev was fascinated with Africa and travelled there almost each year.
-He explored, helping development of Ethiopia, sometime hunted lions, and brought to the Saint Petersburg museum of anthropology and ethnography a large collection of African artifacts.
-His landmark collection The Tent (1921) collected the best of his poems on African themes, one of them "Giraffe".
+Like Flaubert and Rimbaud before him, but inspired by exploits of Alexander Bulatovich and Nikolay Leontiev, Gumilev was fascinated with Africa and travelled there almost every year.
+He explored, sporadically hunted lions, and even contributed to the development of Ethiopia, eventually donating a large collection of African artifacts to the Museum of Anthropology and Ethnography in Saint Petersburg.
+His landmark publication, The Tent (1921), collected his best poems on African themes, one of them "Giraffe".

 Guild of Poets

 In 1910, Gumilev fell under the spell of the Russian Symbolist poet and philosopher Vyacheslav Ivanov and absorbed his views on poetry at the evenings held by Ivanov in his celebrated "Turreted House".
 His wife Akhmatova accompanied him to Ivanov's parties as well.

 Dissatisfied with the vague mysticism of Russian Symbolism, then prevalent in the Russian poetry, Gumilev and Sergei Gorodetsky established the so-called Guild of Poets, which was modeled after medieval guilds of Western Europe.
 They advocated a view that poetry needs craftsmanship just like architecture needs it.
 Writing a good poem they compared to building a cathedral.
 To illustrate their ideals, Gumilev published two collections, The Pearls in 1910 and the Alien Sky in 1912.
 It was Osip Mandelstam, however, who produced the movement's most distinctive and durable monument, the collection of poems entitled Stone (1912).

 According to the principles of acmeism (as the movement came to be dubbed by art historians), every person, irrespective of his talent, may learn to produce high-quality poems if only he follows the guild's masters, i.e., Gumilev and Gorodetsky.
 Their own model was Théophile Gautier, and they borrowed much of their basic tenets from the French Parnasse.
 Such a program, combined with colourful and exotic subject matter of Gumilev's poems, attracted to the Guild a large number of adolescents.
 Several major poets, notably Georgy Ivanov and Vladimir Nabokov, passed the school of Gumilev, albeit informally.